Florida Keys Weather

 So what about Hurricanes, the rainy season and humidity?

 We are a tropical climate, so our rainy season comes in the summer.
 Generally it will rain hard for a half hour then subside.
 It does get humid then.
-Although not as bad as you would think.
+Although not as bad as you’d think.
 Our water breezes really help cool us off.

 Despite four devastating hurricanes in 2004, the number of Florida visitors rose 7% to an all-time high of 79.8 million last year and is on target to hit 80 million this year.